 It May Be Even Worse

 As if all of that isn’t bad enough, Gensan may have to relive this pain over again.
 Let’s say he gets exceptionally lucky and serves only twenty years in prison.
-Assuming he’s thirty years old, he’s out at fifty (just a bit younger than I am now), with on average (statistically speaking) twenty-six years left to live.
+Assuming he’s thirty years old, he’s out at fifty, with on average (statistically speaking) twenty-six years left to live.
 On the day he’s granted parole and knows he’s getting out, something’s going to hit him: If he could have gotten lucky, perhaps Ruby could have as well.
 She could have also been getting out of prison at some time, so they could have decades of those “five minutes” together if not for his short-sighted actions.

 He’s going to have to relive that same pain again, knowing that he robbed himself and her of that time together, as well as everything else that goes along with life.
 How could you live with that?